zzjl20/MB_General_Convertor/README.md

 Mass Bank database convertor
 ======
 This convertor can convert a list of mass spectrum into MassBank standard files.
-Please read manual.txt. <br>
+Please read manual.docx. <br>
 It contains:<br>
 A. How to use the convertor.<br>
 B. How to verify MassBank files.<br>